 Pricing a service can be trickier than pricing a product.
 Getting it right means valuing your time and expertise and accurately weighing up customer perceptions, says Afsheen Latif

-You should start by identifying the benefits your service offers to customers, and attribute a value to each of those benefits.
+You should start by identifying the benefits your service offers customers and attribute a value to each of those benefits.

 Research your market

 The next step is to conduct some simple market research.
 Look online to find out who you are competing with, what they offer and for how much.

-If you find that your current or projected prices are higher than those charged by your competitors, you risk losing custom to your rivals.
-This does not mean you should slash your prices, however - set them too low and customers might think that your service is inferior.
+If you find your current or projected prices are higher than those charged by your competitors, you risk losing custom to your rivals.
+This does not mean you should slash your prices, however - set them too low and customers might think your service is inferior.

 Calculate your costs

-You then need to understand what it costs you to provide your service to customers.
+Next, you need to understand what it costs to provide your service to customers.
 Calculate your direct and indirect costs when supplying your services, including labour, training, overheads and marketing.
 You will need to decide to what extent these costs should be reflected in your pricing.

 There are two basic pricing models to work from: cost-plus pricing, which involves adding a mark-up to your break-even costs; and value-based pricing, which takes into account the value of your service to your customers.

 A value-based price reflects what a customer is willing to pay.
-You can charge more if you have built up loyal custom, offer a higher quality service or you are seen as better than your rivals.
+You can charge more if you have built up loyal custom, offer a higher quality service or are seen as better than your rivals.

 Gather feedback on your prices

-To get a sense of the market value of the service you provide, ask your customers what they are willing to pay, and why.
+To get a sense of the value of the service you provide, ask your customers what they are willing to pay and why.
 Who provides the best service in your area?
 What do customers expect for their money?
 How much do they value qualifications and experience?